Lab 02: 6502 Assembly Language Lab

 More color would be skipped as well if we include additional "asl".

-Remove the tya and all asl and lsr instructions.
+and all asl

-The original code includes one iny instruction.
-Test with one to five consecutive iny instructions.
+instructions.
 Describe and explain the effect in each case.
 Note: ensure that the Speed slider is on its lowest setting (left) for these experiments.

 Answer: The bitmap would be filled by original color (yellow) based on how many "iny" we includes.